Skip to Main Content

 A financial advisor provides a range of advice and services around your financial life, including planning for retirement, managing your investments, preparing a budget, estate planning and much more.
 A financial advisor can construct a financial plan to help you grow your wealth.

-Financial advisor is a catch-all term that includes many different kinds of advisors, such as those focused on specific areas such as investment advisors or wealth managers, or those with specific certifications such as those holding a certified financial planner (CFP) credential.
-The term may even include salespeople acting in the interest of a large financial institution that is looking to sell potential clients on the benefits of their products and services.
+Financial advisor is a catch-all term that includes many different kinds of advisors.
+There are those focused on specific areas such as investment advisors or wealth managers, or those with certain certifications such as specialists holding a certified financial planner (CFP) credential.
+The term may even include salespeople acting in the interest of a large financial institution who is looking to sell potential clients on the benefits of their products and services.

 What is the difference between a financial advisor and fiduciary?